paperbonsai/breakdance-hide-topbar/README.md

 ## Description

 This Breakdance website builder plugin dynamically toggles the visibility of the top bar and ensures that sidebars are consistently displayed upon page load.
 It is ideal for users seeking a more streamlined and personalized UI/UX within their WordPress admin pages.
+I also added a button for closing the left panel from element panel detail, so that it can be used even when the top bar is hidden.
+If you want to show the panel again, use the keyboard shortcut CTRL + A or CMD + A (like Add).
 This plugin utilizes jQuery for front-end interactions

 ## Features